-

 - Positive effect on the cardiovascular system: Helps reduce blood cholesterol levels and strengthen blood vessels.

-In order to reveal the full taste and aroma of this tea, it is recommended to use the following recommendations:
+To reveal the full flavor and aroma of this tea, it is recommended to use the following recommendations:

-- Water temperature: The optimal water temperature for brewing Jindong Shaihong is 95-100°C.
+- Water temperature: The optimal water temperature for brewing Jingdong Shaikhong is 95-100°C.

 - Proportions: For one teaspoon of tea it is recommended to use 150-200 ml of water.